angelr1076/Knight-Travails/README.md

 ## Introduction

-For this project, we'll use a data structure that’s similar (but not identical) to a binary tree - a graph.

 A knight in chess can move to any square on the standard 8x8 chess board from any other square on the board, given enough turns (don’t believe it?
 See [this animation](https://cdn.statically.io/gh/TheOdinProject/curriculum/284f0cdc998be7e4751e29e8458323ad5d320303/ruby_programming/computer_science/project_knights_travails/imgs/00.png 'Link to chess board animation')).
 Its basic move is two steps forward and one step to the side.
 It can face any direction.

-All the possible places you can end up after one move look like this:

 Knights Travails board

 ![Chess Board](./assets/01.png 'Knights Travails Example')

-## Assignment
+## Project

-Your task is to build a function `knightMoves` that shows the shortest possible way to get from one square to another by outputting all squares the knight will stop on along the way.
+The project uses a Breadth-First Search (BFS) algorithm, knightMoves, that shows the shortest possible way to get from one square to another by outputting all squares the knight will stop on along the way.

 You can think of the board as having 2-dimensional coordinates.
-Your function would therefore look like:
+The function looks like:
 - `knightMoves([0,0],[1,2]) == [[0,0],[1,2]]`
 - `knightMoves([0,0],[3,3]) == [[0,0],[1,2],[3,3]]`
 - `knightMoves([3,3],[0,0]) == [[3,3],[1,2],[0,0]]`

-1. Put together a script that creates a game board and a knight.
-2. Treat all possible moves the knight could make as children in a tree.
-Don’t allow any moves to go off the board.
-3. Decide which search algorithm is best to use for this case.
-Hint: one of them could be a potentially infinite series.
-4. Use the chosen search algorithm to find the shortest path between the starting square (or node) and the ending square.
-Output what that full path looks like, e.g.:
+All the possible places you can end up after one move look like this:

 ```
 1  > knightMoves([3,3],[4,3])